 If I am paying for my child’s study abroad program, can I receive information about my child?

-Parents can receive information about their child if the student agrees in writing to provide this access.
-On the SAI application, students have the opportunity to designate whether or not SAI can share financial information with their parents.
-Because academic information cannot be shared with parents/guardians, we encourage you to communicate directly with your son/daughter regarding their studies abroad.
+Parents and guardians can receive information about their child if the student agrees in writing to provide this access.
+On the SAI application, students have the opportunity to designate whether or not SAI can share financial information with their parents or guardians.
+Because academic information cannot be shared with parents/guardians, we encourage you to communicate directly with your son or daughter regarding their studies abroad.